Why Do Dogs Shake? How to Tell When It’s Not Just a Happy Dance

 Generalized Tremor Syndrome

 Generalized tremor syndrome (also known as white dog shaker syndrome and responsive tremor syndrome) was first discovered in small dogs like Malteses and West Highland white terriers.
-Any dog can get GTS, however, no matter what size or breed they are.
+Any dog can have GTS, however, no matter what size or breed they are.

 In order to identify if your dog’s shaking is GTS-related, your veterinarian will perform blood or urinary tests to rule out another medical condition like kidney disease.
 Most dogs recover from GTS within a couple weeks of treatment with prednisone.